chengdongqiang/OrViT/README.md

-RiViT: a pipeline for computing RiboViral phylogenetic Trees
+RiViT: a pipeline for building RiboViral phylogenetic Trees

 The following software dependencies must be installed and made available in the path: curl, wget, hmmer, parallel, mafft, usearch, muscle, hhalign (with -all option), phylip (neighbor), modeltest-ng, iqtree2, taxonkit.
 The Java software jaligner is included in the src directory.